Our regularly updated Destiny 2 guide contains everything that’s currently known about Bungie’s upcoming sequel.

 Bungie will be following up it's 2014 smash hit Destiny with a direct sequel towards the end of this year.

 Our Destiny 2 guide was originally built around publicly released information such as the release date, platform information and the scraps of information that have been gleaned from the assorted trailers.
-Following the big gameplay reveal event though, we've been able to update this core guide considerably.
+Following the big gameplay reveal event though, we've been able to update this core guide considerably, and have continued doing so in the wake of the new information that's emerged at E3 this year.

 Looking beyond the Activision hype machine, once the expected beta goes live we’ll start the process of adding comprehensive gameplay guides to this very article, covering every last aspect of Destiny 2.
 Given the size and scope of the undertaking, we’ll have to create separate articles for each area of the game, although rest assured you’ll be able to access them all through links posted right here.